 Students attending via live webinar are required to keep their cameras on to confirm attendance throughout the classes.
 In the event that a student does not have an operative camera or is unable to keep a camera on, they may request that the instructor otherwise confirm attendance through random requests for audio or chat communication.

 Students may miss up to 3 classes.
-To receive credit, they must watch the recorded class video and submit a summary.
+To receive credit, they must watch the recorded class video and submit a summary written in their own works..